ge3224/tailkick/README.md

 WordPress users can switch their websites to the *TailKick* theme in the [usual way](#gs-site-owners).
 Without editing template files, CSS, or PHP, they can personalize *TailKick*'s look using their unique content and WordPress's Customize API (Customizer).

-For folks interested in working with *TailKick*'s codebase — those who may create a new theme based on *TailKick* or folks interested in contributing to this project :smile: — I recommend the Tailwind CSS framework and its challenge of traditional CSS 'best practices.'
+For folks interested in working with *TailKick*'s codebase — those who may create a new theme based on *TailKick* or others interested in [contributing to this project](#contributing) :smile: — I recommend the Tailwind CSS framework and its challenge of traditional CSS 'best practices.'

-##### The traditional approach: write custom CSS for a custom design
+#### The traditional approach: write custom CSS for a custom design

 ```html
 <a class="btn-variant-37" href="#" type="button">Download</a>